-Here’s some Emacs Lisp for encoding flowed text a la
+Emacs Lisp for flowed text email

 (defgroup flow-fill nil